Press Release for Wednesday, July 31, 2019

 Department of Public Relations

-The University of North Florida will honor a student with an outstanding record of volunteerism, when it hands out nearly 750 degrees Friday, Aug.
-4, during summer commencement at the UNF Arena, Building 34, on campus.
+The University of North Florida will honor students with outstanding records of volunteerism and caring spirits, when it hands out 932 degrees Friday, Aug.
+2, during summer commencement at the UNF Arena, Building 34, on campus.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.